Hollar Lock Inspection and

 set.
 This company's unique design

 incorporated an electrical device (located behind the top front logo plate ) that

 could, in case of an emergency, allow the time locks to be rewound without having to open

 the vault door.
 This could be useful in the case of a civil catastrophe such as riot

-or fire.
+well as earlier concerns such as the Civil War draft.
 Apparently this was not a feature that the market felt justified the extra cost.